fmerg/vsslib/src/keys/README.md

 const proof = await privateKey.proveSecret({ algorithm: "sha256", nonce: ... });
 ```

-The optional `algorithm` parameter specifies the hash function used for the
+The optional `algorithm` parameter specifies the hash function of the
 Fiat-Shamir transform (defaults to SHA256).
 The optional `nonce` parameter is
 any bytestring maintaining state between prover and verifier, so that the
 latter defends themselves against replay attacks.